map from Google Maps

 south side of the bridge.
 I suspect there were many accidents.
 Bicyclers

-are not known for following prescribed rules, stopping at stop signs
+are not known for following rules, stopping at stop signs

-or lights, going the right way, yielding or those other traffic niceties.
+or lights, going the right way on a one-way street, yielding or those

+other traffic niceties.
 Now walkers and some bikers take the Singing Bridge.
-Others risk

 Bridge (below) for a list